 According to an American Express study, “Americans will spend 9% more with companies that provide excellent service.”

-Customer experience (sometimes referred to as CX) is the product of an interaction between an organization and a customer over the duration of their relationship.
+The customer experience (sometimes referred to as CX) is the product of an interaction between an organization and a customer over the duration of their relationship.

-A good customer experience means that the individual’s experience at all points of contact matches the individual’s expectations.
+Good customer experience means that the individual’s experience at all points of contact matches the individual’s expectations.

 According to Econsultancy, “81% of companies also believe they either have or are close to having a holistic view of their customers.
 In reality, only 37% of consumers say their favorite retailer understands them.”